Lumisilk/SwiftUIPresent/README.md

 - [ ] Support dismiss from the presented content itself.
 - [ ] Add optional  `onDismiss` argument to sheet and popover styles.
 - [ ] Make a icon and some more beautiful preview images.
+- [ ] Add an introduction to the extra styles that depend on this repository.

 [swift-image]: https://img.shields.io/badge/swift-5.8-orange.svg
 [swift-url]: https://swift.org/